 As the Curator of Fishes, my day-to-day responsibilities include managing our staff of Aquarists, making sure that all of the animals under our care are doing well!
-Those responsibilities include the animals for our new Blacktip Reef exhibit, which are being cared for behind-the-scenes until the exhibit opens in July.
+Those responsibilities include the caring for the variety of animals that live in our new Blacktip Reef exhibit.

 What did you want to be when you were growing up?